Finding the best travel camera has been something of a never-ending quest of mine over the years.

-Personally, post processing is the last thing I want to do after a holiday with the family, but it’s nice to know there’s RAW functionality there if needed.
+Personally, post-processing is the last thing I want to do after a holiday with the family, but it’s nice to know there’s RAW functionality there if needed.

 The Canon G9 X Mark II also offers Auto ISO, a nice addition to a compact camera at this price point.
 The ISO range is 125-12800, but I’d only feel comfortable using a maximum of ISO1600 to ensure the clearest photo possible.

 In practice this means that with Auto ISO applied, you can comfortably let the camera decide when to raise and lower ISO from morning to dusk.
-After that you’ll need to rely on the camera’s flash.
+After that, you’ll need to rely on the camera’s flash.

 Speaking of the flash, it’s a little on the slow side to recharge.
 Also, on battery life, the Canon G9 X Mark II can only manage around 240 shots per charge.
-I find I rarely shoot more than 200 photos per day whilst traveling, but if you’ve got a heavy shutter finger, you might want to pick up a couple of these spare batteries.
+I find I rarely shoot more than 200 photos per day whilst travelling, but if you’ve got a heavy shutter finger, you might want to pick up a couple of spare batteries.